Retro-Diffusion/api-examples/README.md

 ## Animations

-We now support animations using the `animation__four_angle_walking` style.
+We support the following animation styles:
+- animation__four_angle_walking
+- animation__vfx

 Some important notes:

-- Animations currently only support 48x48 resolution.
+- `animation__four_angle_walking` currently only support 48x48 resolution.
 (Bigger or smaller resolutions will be ignored and default to 48x48)
 - Animations only support generating one image at a time.
-- Outputs are 48x48 transparent GIF images also encoded in base64.
+- Outputs are transparent GIF images encoded in base64.

 Example payload: